Local teachers shift to online, alternative learning

-WAYNE — On Friday morning, teachers and students showed up to schools across the state as they would on any given day, but by the afternoon, kids were being sent home for an unknown amount of time in effort to curb the spread of COVID-19, leaving teachers scrambling to assemble alternative lesson plans.
+CULLODEN — On Friday morning, teachers and students showed up to schools across West Virginia as they would on any given day, but by the afternoon, kids were being sent home for an unknown amount of time in an effort to curb the spread of COVID-19, leaving teachers scrambling to assemble alternative lesson plans.

-“Over the weekend, I contacted the parents through a class application and asked them if they would prefer to create a private Facebook group, post to Schoology, or just post to all three to be sure they’re getting all of the information,” Nikki Kidder, a fifth grade teacher at Culloden Elementary, said.
+“Over the weekend, I contacted the parents through a class application and asked them if they would prefer to create a private Facebook group, post to Schoology, or just post to all three to be sure they’re getting all of the information,” said Nikki Kidder, a fifth-grade teacher at Culloden Elementary School.

-Although Schoology use is certainly not as widespread for elementary students as opposed to middle and high school, Kidder made certain each child was able to access the application from any device, including cell-phones, computers and iPads.
+Although Schoology use is not as widespread for elementary students as it is among middle and high school students, Kidder made certain each child was able to access the application from any device, including cellphones, computers and iPads.

 For some high school teachers who already heavily utilize technology, the transition to alternative teaching methods has been relatively painless.

-“I’ve been using Schoology for four or five years, and our county has used it for three years, so most of my class is online,” Jason Gibbs, teacher at Wayne High School, said.
+“I’ve been using Schoology for four or five years, and our county has used it for three years, so most of my class is online,” said Jason Gibbs, teacher at Wayne High School.
 “I’ve posted instructional videos and assignments online for years, so we’re in pretty good shape, thankfully.”

 Gibbs said the most important part of the process is getting everyone on board with using online conference features and making sure that teachers are available to students.